 What is CentOS Stream?
-In this article we shall discuss everything that you need to know about CentOS Stream.
+In this article, we shall discuss everything that you need to know about CentOS Stream.

 Let’s begin with a quick history refresher.
-As you know, CentOS, one of the most popular Linux distributions, will no longer be supported for CentOS 8, starting 31 of December 2021, while the support for CentOS 7 will end on June 30, 2024..
+As you know, CentOS, one of the most popular Linux distributions, will no longer be supported for CentOS 8, starting December 31, 2021, while the support for CentOS 7 will end on June 30, 2024..

 So from now on, all the effort will be focused on CentOS Stream.

-Why was CentOS Stream Created
+Why was CentOS Stream Created?

 By working in CentOS Stream between Fedora and RHEL, ecosystem developers will be working on a rolling preview of what’s coming in the next RHEL release.
 This will allow them to make changes much faster than they can today.

-What is CentOS Stream
+What is CentOS Stream?

 It looks forward to the next minor version of RHEL.
-It sorts of sits in between Fedora, which is more focused on integrating upstream projects into the operating system and Red Hat Enterprise Linux, which is more focused on responding to enterprise customer needs.
+It sits in-between Fedora, which focuses on integrating upstream projects into the operating system, and Red Hat Enterprise Linux, which is more focused on responding to enterprise customer needs.

-For example, suppose RHEL is going in a particular direction for one minor release or another, the folks out in the public can notice that change, comment on it and even propose changes themselves a whole lot earlier in that process.
+For example, suppose RHEL is going in a particular direction for one minor release.
+In that case, the folks out in public can notice that change, comment on it, and even propose changes themselves a lot earlier.

 So developers know what’s coming and this shared space of collaboration lets Red Hat practice upstream first by landing features in Fedora, giving those features an enterprise flavor in CentOS Stream.

-It’s a view into what the next version of RHEL will look like, available to a much broader community than just a beta or ‘preview’ release.Chris Wright, vice president and CTO at Red Hat
+It’s a view into what the next version of RHEL will look like, available to a much broader community than just a beta or ‘preview’ release.Chris Wright, vice president, and CTO at Red Hat

 To put things short, CentOS Streams users will test RHEL ahead of everyone, but they won’t get security updates till resolved in RHEL.